mate-academy/layout_catalog/readme.md

 ## Requirements:

-* pay attention the mock is adaptive.
+* pay attention the mock is responsive.
 Develop the layout to fit on 1024px and 1200px the same as on the mock.
 * reset browser's default margins
 * use images from [src/images](src/images)